This post may contain affiliate links

 How can the Mr. Black Ambience create such beautiful soundscapes with just three knobs?
 Let’s find out.

 On your typical pedal, the “level” knob controls the pedal’s output volume, but this pedal is different.
 The “level” knob acts as a blend knob on the Mr. Black Pedal’s Ambience.
 Allowing you to dial in exactly how haunted you would like your tone to become.
 I typically find myself cranking this knob to 3 or 4 o’clock, but this effect sounds amazing at any of the level settings.

 The “Span” knob controls the syncopated dual delays within the pedal.
 This knob had two functions: It controls the time of the two delay signals, as well as how they interact with one another.
 When turned all the way down, the pedal acts as somewhat of a chorus-y reverb pedal.
 The echoes become more apparent as this knob is cranked up.

-The “Decay” knob on the Mr. Black Pedal’s Ambience works as a typical decay knob.
+The “Decay” knob on the Mr. Black Pedal’s Ambience works like a typical decay knob.
 However, it controls the decay of the echoes and the amount of reverb being added to the echoes.
 While I think it would be interesting to have a separate control for the echo and reverb’s decay, I think Mr. Black Pedals did an incredible job with finding a balance for this knob.
 Cranking the decay knob up creates a massive, oscillating sound that mimics the cries of every forgotten soul in the world.